romitjain/romitjain.github.io/_posts/2026-04-30-Torch-compile-vllm.md

                                     (both eager)
 ```

-The ops that can split the graph can be controlled via config. vLLM re-implements crucial ops like SiLU and RMSNorm, but they still remain compile-friendly.
+The ops that can split the graph can be controlled via config.
 Usually, vLLM runs attention-related ops in eager mode.
 Within a batch, sequences have different lengths, so many shape-dependent decisions happen at runtime, which makes attention hard to capture in a single static graph.
 Nevertheless, vLLM implements very efficient kernels for attention.
-The attention op is registered as a custom op with a fake/meta implementation, which is what allows Dynamo to trace through it without breaking.
-In the final graph, attention is just treated as a black box.

 During compilation, vLLM compiles for various static and dynamic shapes and caches the output of `torch.compile`.
 This on-disk cache holds the Inductor-compiled artifacts (Triton kernels, etc.) and can be reused for faster startup of new services serving the same model.
 CUDA graphs are a separate, runtime-only mechanism: they are captured per-process for compiled pieces at different batch sizes and are not portable across processes.